kellyjonbrazil/jc/README.md

 Feel free to add/improve code or parsers!
 You can use the `jc/parsers/foo.py` parser as a template and submit your parser with a pull request.

 ## Compatibility
 Some parsers like `ls`, `ps`, `dig`, etc. will work on any platform.
 Other parsers that are platform-specific will generate a warning message if they are used on an unsupported platform.
 You may still use a parser on an unsupported platform - for example, you may want to parse a file with linux `lsof` output on an OSX laptop.
-In that case you can suppress the warning message with the `-q` or `quiet=True` options:
+In that case you can suppress the warning message with the `-q` cli option or the `quiet=True` function parameter in `parse()`:

 ```
 $ cat lsof.out | jc --lsof -q